Adrina0109/Ecommerce-Follow-Along/Readme.md

 - **Data Filtering**: Filtered the data based on specific constraints before sending it to the frontend.
 - **User Email**: The product data includes the user’s email, linking each product to a specific user.

+# Milestone 13:

+## Overview
+In this milestone, I added an "Edit" feature that allows users to update existing product data.
+The backend endpoint updates the product in MongoDB, and on the frontend, users can click an "Update" button to fill a form with the product's data, edit it, and save the changes.

+## Features
+- **Update Button**: Added an "Update" button to each product card.
+- **Auto-Fill Form**: When clicked, a form is filled with the current product data for editing.
+- **Backend Endpoint**: Created an endpoint to handle updating product details in MongoDB.
+- **Database Update**: Changes are saved to the database when the user submits the form.